Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Meals

-The initial part of our journey confronts a significant landslide immediately after departing from Deurali.
-The trail through the landslide is strewn with rock boulders and uneven terrain, requiring careful navigation due to the risk of rock falls.
-Upon completing the challenging section of the landslide, we transition to a semi-arid trail.
-From here, the ascent to Machhapuchhre Base Camp (MBC) is gradual, spanning approximately three hours from Deurali.
-Upon arrival at MBC, we pause for lunch and are rewarded with our first glimpse of the majestic Mt.
+You will continue your Annapurna Sanctuary trek after breakfast at Deurali.
+The initial part of the journey passes through a large landslide area, immediately after leaving Deurali.
+The trail through the landslide is scattered with rock boulders and uneven terrain.
+It requires careful navigation, as there is a risk of rockfalls.
+Upon completing the challenging section of the landslide, the landscape transitions to a semi-arid trail.
+From here, the gradual ascent to Machhapuchhre Base Camp (MBC) begins.

+It takes approximately three hours from Deurali.
+Upon arrival at MBC, you pause for lunch.
+The spot rewards you with your first glimpse of the majestic Mt.
 Annapurna I (8091m).

-Continuing onwards, the trail becomes more manageable, featuring easy-going flat terrain.
-After an additional two hours of hiking, we reach Annapurna Base Camp, where we settle in at the teahouse.
-Here, we are treated to panoramic views of the Annapurna massifs, including Hiunchuli, Annapurna South, Annapurna I, Gangapurna, and Machhapuchhre, all visible from the Annapurna Glacier.
+Continuing forward, the trail becomes more manageable.
+You will trek on easy-going flat terrain.
+After an additional two hours of hiking, you will reach Annapurna Base Camp, where you will settle in at the teahouse.
+Here, you are treated to panoramic views of the Annapurna massifs, including Hiunchuli, Annapurna South, Annapurna I, Gangapurna, and Machhapuchhre, all visible from the Annapurna Glacier.
+You will stay overnight at ABC.

 Activity